-The attached Q&A has been written in response to enquiries we have received concerning the use of Patient Group Directions (PGDs) and written instructions in Occupational Health Services (OHS) in England and follows discussions with the SPS PGD Advisory Board, the Care Quality Commission (CQC), Public Health England (PHE), the Royal College of Nursing (RCN), BMA Occupational Medicines Committee, an independent healthcare provider and the Medicines and Healthcare Regulatory Agency (MHRA).
-It was updated in June 2019 to provide further clarification on the use of PGDs in NHS organisations for staff seasonal ‘flu vaccinations.
+The attached Q&A has been written in response to enquiries we have received concerning the use of Patient Group Directions (PGDs) and written instructions in Occupational Health Services (OHS) in England and follows discussions with the SPS PGD Advisory Reference Group (formerly the SPS PGD Board), the Care Quality Commission (CQC), UK Health Protection Agency (UKHSA), the Royal College of Nursing (RCN), BMA Occupational Medicines Committee, an independent healthcare provider and the Medicines and Healthcare Regulatory Agency (MHRA).

 Independent providers can only use PGDs when they are registered with CQC to provide one or more regulated activity, in compliance with section 10 of the Health and Social Care Act 2008.
 OHS are not a regulated activity and as such are not registered with the CQC; as a result PGDs cannot be used by independent providers of OHS.
 This is also the case when an NHS or other publicly funded body provides OHS to another organisation, be it private or publicly funded, as the OHS is being provided as a private service.

-Given the complexities of this area of practice the PGD Advisory Board have concluded that the best way to advise on the use of PGDs and written instructions in OHS is to outline common scenarios that occur in practice and advise on each in the document below.
+Given the complexities of this area of practice, the SPS PGD Advisory Reference Group have concluded that the best way to advise on the use of PGDs and written instructions in OHS is to outline common scenarios that occur in practice and advise on each in the document below.

 - Updated attachment - Questions about PGD and OHS - published.
 Minor amendments to contents reflect changes from CCGs to ICBs.